EMERGING MARKETS-Mexican peso leads Latam FX lower as oil slides

 Attention also turned to central bank meetings in Mexico on Thursday and Colombia on Friday.

-After delivering five consecutive 50-basis-point reductions in interest rates to support an economy struggling with the impact of coronavirus pandemic, Banxico is expected to trim rates by 25 basis points to 4.25% this week.
+After delivering five consecutive 50-basis-point reductions in interest rates to support an economy struggling with the impact of coronavirus pandemic, Bank of Mexico is expected to trim rates by only 25 basis points to 4.25% this week amid rising inflation.

-"The Board could slow down the pace of easing, in response to concerns about the stability of financial markets and the recent increase in inflation," wrote Citigroup strategist Dirk Willer wrote in a note to clients.
+"We see relative hawkishness, within an environment of easing, underpinning the carry support for MXN," said Sacha Tihanyi, deputy head of emerging markets strategy at TD Securities.

-Willer expects another cut of the same magnitude in November, and then maintaining the rate at 4% throughout 2021.
+"The market positioning implied by rates, as well as FX, suggests a muted reaction to a rate cut, though a greater than 25bp cut may drive knee-jerk, but short-lived, weakness."

 Stock indexes